ric2b/Vivaldi-browser/chromium/styleguide/web/web.md

     For trivial DOM subtrees using the HTML [`hidden` attribute]( https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/hidden)
     yields better performance, than adding a custom `dom-if` element.

+* Do not add iron-icons dependency to third_party/polymer/.
+  * Polymer provides icons via the `iron-icons` library, but importing each of the iconsets means importing hundreds of SVGs, which is unnecessary because Chrome uses only a small subset.
+  * Alternatives:
+    * Include the SVG in a WebUI page-specific icon file. e.g. `chrome/browser/resources/settings/icons.html`.
+    * If reused across multiple WebUI pages, include the SVG in `ui/webui/resources/cr_elements/icons.html` .
+  * You may copy the SVG code from [iron-icons files](https://github.com/PolymerElements/iron-icons/blob/master/iron-icons.html).

 ## Grit processing